Is Fap House Safe?

 - You carefully review which pricing tier you're selecting before confirming payment

-- You screenshot your order confirmation and save the cancellation link
+- You screenshot your order confirmation and note which processor billed you

 - You start with the $0.99 trial to test the platform before committing